-In layer one, we found TC provided consistent results for all events, Harvey and non-Harvey that MRMS is the best performed product with least uncertainty, and then follows IMERG and NCEP.
+In layer one, we found TC provided consistent results for all events, Harvey and non-Harvey that MRMS is the best-performing product with least uncertainty, and then followed by IMERG and NCEP.
 Intercompared metrics also align with TC results that NCEP deviates greatly with IMERG and MRMS.

 In layer two, we performed in-depth analysis in Hurricane Harvey because of its severity.
-The conditioned RMSE and CC reveal that NCEP behaves worse at higher rainfall ranges, i.e. 1400 mm and IMERG experiences higher uncertainties at lower rainfall ranges, i.e. below 200 mm.
-This reveals that gauge based rainfall product may be more susceptible to higher rainfall and satellite-based product is more susceptible to light rain.
+The conditioned RMSE and CC reveal that NCEP behaves worse at higher rainfall ranges, i.e. 1400 mm; and IMERG experiences higher uncertainties at lower rainfall ranges, i.e. below 200 mm.
+This reveals that gauge-based rainfall products may be more susceptible to heavier rainfall and satellite-based product is more susceptible to lighter rain.
 RMSE is the most stable and robust product among them.

-In layer three, Harvey core and non-core regions are separated in order to investigate the error and rainfall distribution over high impacted areas.
-The improvement of RMSE of NCEP is superseded by the deficiencies itself because four out of five pixels indicate NCEP has certain period that it didn’t record rainfall probably due to gauge misfunctioning, wind under-catching and splash of water.
-IMERG and MRMS get improved after filter out non-core noises.
-However, MRMS may encounter overestimation because of the abnormal signals and IMERG may be underestimating because of the sample size and sensor sensitivity.
+In layer three, Harvey core and non-core regions are separated in order to investigate the error and rainfall distribution over highly impacted areas.
+The improvement of RMSE of NCEP is superseded by its deficiencies because four out of five pixels indicate NCEP has certain period that it didn’t record rainfall probably due to gauge misfunctioning, wind under-catching and splash of water.
+IMERG and MRMS get improved after non-core noises are filtered out.
+However, MRMS may encounter overestimation because of the abnormal signals and IMERG may underestimate because of the sample size and sensor sensitivity.
 The traditional conditioned inter-comparison results are analogous to the results from layer one.

 The TC method is proven to be a powerful statistical tool even in extreme rainfall events according to its own consistency for different events and revealed same results with traditional evaluation metrics.
 From this analysis, MRMS is proven to be the best product among IMERG and NCEP to be used in extreme rainfall events.

-This paper serves as the first order overview of the quality of each product during extreme events as each suffers from its own deficiencies.
+This paper serves as the first order overview of the quality of each product during extreme events as each has its own deficiencies.
 However, it is still unclear which systematic error plays the first role for radar and satellite QPE.
-It motivates us to explore more detailed error decomposition in the future researches.
-Beyond that, we believe that the gauge corrected products i.e. radar and satellite will not get improved performance in extreme events.
-Further comparisons regarding to this topic could also help developers to adopt more reasonable algorithms for quantitative precipitation estimation.
+It motivates us to explore more analytic error decomposition in the future researches.
+Beyond that, we believe that the gauge-corrected products i.e. radar and satellite will not get improved performance in extreme events.
+Further comparisons regarding this topic could also help developers to adopt more reasonable algorithms for quantitative precipitation estimation.

 ACKNOWLEDGEMENTS